Zacatecoluca FC

 Zacatecoluca Fútbol Club is a Salvadoran professional football club based in Zacatecoluca, La Paz department, El Salvador.

 The club will debut in the Primera División de Fútbol de El Salvador series since the Apertura 2025 tournament.

 History

 Zacatecoluca FC won the Apertura 2023, Tercera Division de Fútbol Salvadoreño centro-oriente title defeating C.D.
 Audaz 2–0, thanks to goals from Ken Mejía and Eduardo Merino.
 Zacatecoluca FC followed by winning Clausura 2024 Tercera Division de Fútbol Salvadoreño centro-oriente title defeating Sensunte Cabañas on penalties.

 The club continued their success in the second division, the first won the Apertura 2024 title defeating Fuerte Aguilares, and then won the Clausura 2025 title by again defeating Fuerte Aguilares 1-0 on aggregate.
 The club was promoted to the Primera Division for the first time in the club history.

+On the 6th of December, 2025 the new owners of Zacatecoluca FC, Colombian Élite Field Holdings ownership, announced that the team will be moving to San Salvador, the club will play in the Estadio Cuscatlan.

+However due congestion of teams in San Salvador and low crowd numbers, the team moved to play in Sonsonate.

+The club never adjusted to the pace of Primera Division and despite star signings such as Gerson Mayen and Uruguayan Matias Mier.
+The club was officially relegated on the 25th of April, 2026 after a 4-2 loss against Alianza F.C..

+The club ended up moving to Sonsonate and rebranding themselves as Nacional FC.